juliandavid-garcia/First_milestone_project/README.md

  This feature can be reached throught the navigation bar/buttons.
 Here the user  has the information and tools required to reach the developer. telephone number, E-mail, and a text-box for user to write directly to the developer.

 ### 3.1.4 Social media:
-Is located in the footer. here all the icons are  linked  to its corresponding website and can be accessible from any of the different pages of the site.
+Is located in the footer.
+Here all the icons are  linked  to its corresponding website and can be accessible from any of the different pages of the site.

 ### 3.1.5 Resume:
 Is a downloadable file with all my personal information.
 Education, work experience, E-mail, telephone, and addres.